13. Graphics#

 , and ann

-and how they affect plot.new, axis,
+graphics parameters and how they affect plot.new, axis,

 title, and so forth.

 13.3.1.
-Scatter- and function plots with plot.default and matplot#
+Scatter and function plots with plot.default and matplot¶

-The default method for the plot S3 generic is a convenient wrapper around points and lines.
+The default method for the S3 generic plot is a convenient wrapper around points and lines.

-of two numeric variables, possibly grouped by another categorical variable.
+in \(\mathbb{R}^2\) possibly grouped by another categorical variable.

-From Section 10.3.2 we know that a factor is
+From Section 10.3.2 we know that a factor is represented as a vector

+of small natural numbers.
 Therefore, its underlying level codes

 can be used directly as col